Date

 In contrast, synthetic slate offers the same elegant look for a fraction of the price.
 On average, synthetic slate roofing costs between $9 and $16 per square foot, installed.
 This price point makes the timeless beauty of a slate roof accessible to more homeowners.
 You get the high-end aesthetic without the steep material costs associated with natural stone, freeing up your budget for other parts of your home renovation.

-What Affects Installation and Labor Costs?
+What Drives Installation and Labor Costs?

 Installation is another area where synthetic slate provides significant savings.
 Natural slate is notoriously heavy and fragile, requiring specialized tools and handling to prevent breakage during installation.
 This delicate process is time-consuming and drives up labor costs.
 Many homes also need structural reinforcement to support the sheer weight of a natural slate roof.